IVproger/GAI_course_project/notebooks/README.md

-Here's a well-structured and visually appealing `README.md` for your `notebooks/` directory:

----

 # 📓 Project Notebooks

 Welcome to the **notebooks** directory!
 This folder contains Jupyter notebooks used for testing, experimenting, and refining our approach to diffusion models and DreamBooth fine-tuning.